Juventin/dataform-branch-cleanup/README.md

 ## Description

-This GitHub Action cleans up resources in Google Cloud Platform (GCP) after a branch is deleted.
+This GitHub Action cleans up resources in Google Cloud Platform (GCP) after a branch is **deleted**.

 Managing multiple development branches in a Dataform project can quickly become cumbersome, especially when it comes to cleaning up resources after a branch is deleted.
 This GitHub Action automates the cleanup process, ensuring that your Google Cloud Platform (GCP) resources are efficiently managed.